 Equals Group Plc is the parent company for a number of companies within the Equals Group.
-Founded in 2007, Equals has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.
+Founded in 2007, the Group has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.

 The acquisition of Q Money Ltd, Spectrum Payment Services Ltd, City Forex and most recently in 2019, Casco Financial Services Limited, has brought together several firms with shared values and practices into the Group.
 By doing so the Group has further expanded its payment service offerings and Bureaux de Changes.